-Our research falls mainly within the spheres of two University-wide centres: the Sustainable Energy Research Group and the Centre for Coastal Processes, Offshore and Coastal Hydrodynamics, and includes staff from the National Oceanography Centre Southampton.
+Our research is mainly within the spheres of two University-wide centres: the Sustainable Energy Research Group and the Centre for Coastal Processes, Offshore and Coastal Hydrodynamics, and includes staff from the National Oceanography Centre Southampton.
 We use state-of-the-art research facilities and contribute to relevant education programmes.

 Sustainable energy systems have much in common.
 Generally, they rely on the knowledge and understanding of the resource, the converter technology and the balance of system.
 This applies equally to the optimisation of converters and their energy yields, whether they are derived from tidal currents, waves or solar radiation.
-For example, in the study of energy yields from tidal currents, one needs to understand the technical and economic boundaries to the resource that can be utilised by turbines, the design of the mechanical/electrical interface (balance of system) that will deliver electrical power to the grid and device layout within the site.
-Similarly, in solar photovoltaics (PV), energy yields are dependent on the analysis of the solar radiation (sunlight), the type of semiconductor photon converter that generates electrons (monocrystalline silicon, amorphous silicon thin film, etc) to the design of arrays and balance of system to supply power to the grid.
+For example, in the study of energy yields from tidal currents, one needs to understand the technical and economic boundaries to the resource that can be utilised by turbines, the design of the mechanical/electrical interface (balance of system) that will deliver electrical power to the grid and the device layout within the site.
+Similarly, in solar photovoltaics (PV), energy yields are dependent on the analysis of the solar radiation (sunlight), the type of semiconductor photon converter that generates electrons (monocrystalline silicon, amorphous silicon thin film, etc), to the design of arrays and the balance of the system to supply power to the grid.
 Source–converter and converter–converter interactions are also important in renewable energy generation.
 We have undertaken many studies that have established new knowledge in these areas.
 Highlights are given below and full details can be seen at http://www.energy.soton.ac.uk/

 Ocean and water energy

 Ocean and water energy is increasingly recognised as an energy source that is a viable to exploit for the sustainable generation of electrical power.
 Our research addresses this, and fundamental as well as practical investigations are being made.

 Key research on ocean and water energy is highlighted below: